DanPlayz0/ticketsbot-self-host-guide/Addons/README.md

 ### Clean Up Services:

 This package adds both Cleanup Services the bot has.
-It includes the Cleanup Daimon for old Transcripts data and the Data Removal service for all Bot data.
+It includes the Cleanup Daemon for old Transcripts data and the Data Removal service for all Bot data.

-**See how to add this package here: [Clean Up Services: Install](./Packages/Clean-up-Services/Clean-up-Services-package.md)**
+**See how to add this package here: [Clean Up Services: Install](./packages/clean-up-services/clean-up-services-package.md)**

 ### Server Counter:

 This package adds both services for the Server Counter.
 It includes the general Web Server Counter and the Stats-channel-updater which is for in Discord Server counts.

-**See how to add this package here: [Server Counter: Install](./Packages/Server-Counter/Server-counter-package.md)**
+**See how to add this package here: [Server Counter: Install](./packages/server-counter/server-counter-package.md)**

 ### Clickhouse Services: